 If there’s a site you’ve come to trust, as you know they examine many sources and sides of an issue before presenting advice, go right to it when you have a question, rather than wading through everything yourself.

-Also apply this mindset to your Facebook feed.
+Also apply this mindset to your social media feeds.
 Hide everyone and everything that doesn’t consistently share at least B-grade content.

 When you start ruthlessly filtering your media consumption, you’ll often worry that you’re missing out on things — that you’ll miss something important amongst the 20% of good stuff a generally junky site puts out.
 But I’ve found that once you give up a particular media outlet for awhile, the tugging and withdrawal symptoms quickly go away, and you realize it was adding nothing to your life.
 Further, the important subjects that the junky site occasionally covered, invariably pop up on other sites, only executed far better!

 Shadow work promises greater autonomy, but ends up making us feel more out of control — that we don’t have the time or energy to do the things we really want to.
 Don’t let yourself be added to the ranks of a corporation’s employees without realizing it, and don’t freely hand over the cream of your energy to the lords of media and commerce.
-Willpower is a man’s most precious resource; if you wish to be superhuman, rather than a serf, guard it closely and use it wisely.
+Willpower is a man’s most precious resource; if you wish to be the lord of your life, rather than a serf, guard it closely and use it wisely.

 Listen to our podcast on whether people today are the most exhausted in history: